Just For Fun

 I captained my country in the 2007 World Cup, but my side was eliminated in the first round.
 I have a reputation for being an extremely economical bowler.

 I was the captain of my nation in the first two World Cups, both of which went badly.
 We lost to everyone except East Africa.

 I led my side to the Final and lost in the very first World Cup.

 My 2 WC's as captain, both played in England, proved to be disastrous, my side never made it out of the group stage.
 I made an emotional and tearful speech when I resigned.

 I only captained 1 World Cup match, but I was also the captain in my country's most significant achievement to date, victory over England 2009 ICC World Twenty20.

-I led my side to a World Cup Semi Final, where we lost to England in a very close 60 over match that went down to the final over.
+I led my side to the 1979 World Cup Semi Final, where we lost to England in the final over.